konflux-ci/release-service-catalog/catalog/task/push-snapshot/0.9/README.md

 # push-snapshot

-Tekton task to push snapshot images to an image registry using `skopeo copy`.
+Tekton task to push snapshot images to an image registry using `cosign copy`.

 ## Parameters